digital-farms/MicroCast/for user/README.md

 **Q: Can I delete my posts?**
 A: No, posts are permanent once posted.

+**Q: Can I delete my comments?**
+A: No, comments are also permanent once posted.

 **Q: Can I send private messages?**
 A: No, all posts are public.